May 25, 2017

 An example of how you might raise your thermostat to save money:

 6 AM: Wake up and get ready for work.

 7 AM: Raise the thermostat from 68 to 78 before leaving the house.

 6 PM: Lower the temperature back to 68 when you get home.

 Not sure you can remember to raise the thermostat every morning?
 Think about investing in a programmable thermostat, which can change the temperature automatically for you.

 Have more questions on how you can stay cool and save money this summer?

-Just ask the experts at Cool Today in Florida.
+Just ask the experts at Cool Today.
 We’re always happy to help!